{{flagHref}}

 Positive, small

-Exhibits slight attraction in an electric field
+Weak attraction to electric field

-Aluminium, Platinum, magnesium
+Aluminium, platinum, magnesium

 Ferromagnetic

-Very large (10^3 to 10^6)
+Very large ( 10^3 to 10^6)

-Exhibits strong attraction and permanent magnetisation
+Strong attraction and permanent polarisation

 Iron, nickel, cobalt